shubham14896/tik_tok_iOS/README.md

-# TikTok Sample App for iOS.
+# tik_tok_iOS
+Demonstration of TikTok like app made in iOS.